goravel/docs/the-basics/response.md

 ### Expire Cookie

-To remove a cookie, you can set its maximum age to a negative value using the `WithoutCookie` method.
+Use the `WithoutCookie` method to remove a cookie.

 ```go
 ctx.Response().WithoutCookie("name")